 4-H Wildlife Habitat Education Program

 Welcome to the Arkansas 4-H Wildlife Habitat Education Program (WHEP)!
-Our 2016 Practice Session is Saturday, February 20 at Arkansas State University - Beebe, and State Contest is Friday, April 29 in Little Rock.
-Our announced region this year is Urban.
-The alternate habitat for Wildlife ID is Mississippi Alluvial Plain.
+Our 2017 Practice Session is Saturday, February 18 starts at the Science, Technology, Engineering, and Mathematics Building at the University of Arkansas - Pine Bluff, and ends at the Governor Mike Huckabee Delta Rivers Nature Center.
+The State Contest is Friday, April 28 in Lonoke County.
+Our announced region this year is Mississippi Alluvial Plain.
+The alternate habitat for Wildlife ID is Urban.
 Come join us and learn about what's wild in Arkansas!

 - What is WHEP?

 Are you interested in learning about wildlife?
 The 4-H Wildlife Habitat Evaluation Program (WHEP) is a 4-H youth natural resource program dedicated to teaching wildlife management to Cloverbud, Junior and Senior level (ages 5 - 19) youth in Arkansas.
 Nationally, WHEP has earned a solid reputation for being a 4-H program that fosters relationships between youth, professional wildlife and fisheries biologists, agents, volunteers, parents, teachers, and farmers.
 Participants learn essential life skills such as oral and written communication and decision-making.
 Youth strengthen their self-concept and character through interaction with peers and professionals from Arkansas and different parts of the country.

 Arkansas WHEP improves understanding of wildlife and habitat management, and has led some youth to pursue wildlife careers.
 Understanding wildlife and our natural resources is something that every 4-Her can benefit from.
 As one 12-year-old WHEP participant stated in his 4-H journal,